-&lt;sup>13 See also Doc.
+13 See also Doc.
 237 § II; Wiand v.
-Lee, 2012 WL 6923664, at \17 (M.D.
+Lee, 2012 WL 6923664, at 17 (M.D.
 Fla.
 Dec.
 13, 2012), adopted 2013 WL 247361 (M.D.
 Fla.
 Jan.
 23, 2013) ("[A]s the Receiver indicates, it is well-settled that a receiver is entitled to recover from winning investors profits above the initial outlay, also known as 'false profits,' and an investor in a scheme does not provide reasonably equivalent value for any amounts received from [the] scheme that exceed the investor's principal investment."); Perkins v.
 Haines, 661 F.3d 623, 627 (11th Cir.
-2011) ("Any transfers over and (footnote cont'd)
+2011) ("Any transfers over and above the amount of the principal-i.e., for fictitious profits-are not made for 'value' because they exceed the scope of the investors' fraud claim and may be subject to recovery....").

-On February 28, 2020, the Receiver filed a motion seeking approval of certain pre-suit settlement procedures regarding his fraudulent transfer and unjust enrichment claims against investors who received false profits.
-Doc.
-237. The Court granted that motion on March 16, 2020.
-Doc.
-247. The Receiver then mailed approximately 175 demand letters to potential defendants, offering to waive the Receiver's entitlement to prejudgment interest and to settle the Receiver's claims for 90% of the investor's false profits.
+mailed approximately 175 demand letters to potential defendants, offering to waive the Receiver's entitlement to prejudgment interest and to settle the Receiver's claims for 90% of the investor's false profits.
 Those letters also offered potential defendants the opportunity to dispute the Receiver's calculations.
 The pre-suit resolution procedures were fruitful in several important ways: